-- a. provide initial information to the communities on the proposed project interventions and particularly the non-structural interventions; - b. help identify potential stakeholders who are involved at this stage and will be involved a later stage. - c. ascertain if there are any legacy issues relating to displacement, resettlement, etc. - d. elicit their responses in relation to key non-structural interventions such as early warning systems, emergency action plans - e. identify mechanisms that would be deployed to engage with different stakeholders and particularly communities living downstream.
+- a. provide initial information to the communities on the proposed project interventions and particularly the non-structural interventions including the proposed activities under the Project and that since the proposed rehabilitation activities lie within the dam premises the possibility of local community's interference during the implementation of rehabilitative measures is minimal. - b. help identify potential stakeholders who are involved at this stage and will be involved a later stage. - c. ascertain if there are any legacy issues relating to displacement, resettlement, etc. - d. elicit their responses in relation to key non-structural interventions such as early warning systems, emergency action plans - e. identify mechanisms that would be deployed to engage with different stakeholders and particularly communities living downstream.

-Stakeholder consultation for all the three dams were conducted on 30.08.2022.
+Stakeholder consultation was conducted on 22.07.2022.
 It was attended by permanent staff of KSEBL working at dam, local people living in the nearby area, workers of contractor executing certain rehabilitation works at dam site etc. The works proposed to be carried out for the dam were explained to them.
 Formal consultations will be held and outcomes documented.